Amazonen-Werke: History of the company

-Management
+Company structure

+All shares of the company, which has its headquarters in Hasbergen near Osnabrück, are fully owned by the two Dreyer families.
 Heinrich Dreyer, the original founder of Amazone, had two sons.
 It was decided that each of his sons would receive half ownership of the company, but only one of their children would be allowed to carry on the company.
 Amazone is now in its fourth generation with Christian Dreyer, son of Klaus Dreyer, and Justus Dreyer, son of (SAA Samara) Heinz Dreyer.

-Both fathers remain active at Amazone.
-The number of employees is approximately 1700.
-Amazone exports to over 70 countries, the export share is 75% (in 2012).
-Amazone's customers are farmers, agricultural contractors, municipalities and related areas.
+The company employs a total workforce of around 2,700 people.
+In 2025, turnover amounted to €850 million, representing an increase of 11.4% compared to the previous year.
+Amazone's customers are farmers, agricultural contractors, local councils and related areas.

+The logo of the company is an Amazone woman riding a horse.
+Both agricultural and groundcare machinery uses an orange logo and the machine livey is green and orange.

-Manufacturing plants
+Manufacturing facilities

 Amazone headquarters in Hasbergen-Gaste near Osnabrück, Germany.

 Amazone also has manufacturing facilities in the following locations: